pippinbarr/lets-play-ancient-greek-punishment-ui-edition/process/to-do.md

 - ~~__NOT NEEDED BECAUSE THE WIZARD VERSION IS GREAT__ Look into recursive forms of the drop-down~~
 - ~~Look into recursion via dialog boxes - an endless process - oh shit, like a series of steps!
 (Step 1 of 2, Step 1.5 of 2, Step 1.75 of 2!!!!
 Fuuuuuck, that's pretty good.
 Much easier to represent man.)~~
 - ~~Implement "wizard version" with steps~~
+- ~~__NOT THAT, BUT A WELCOME SCREEN__ Text generation (or something) for each step?
+It's a bit spare?~~

 - Look at restrictions on the precision of the float to make sure behaviour works if people really go for it
-- Text generation (or something) for each step?
-It's a bit spare?
+- Add a welcome screen as the first step (step 0) that gives context to the rest, and the rest of the steps can be as they are I think
 - Sound

 # Prometheus